Shipow/searchstone/README.md

 Read the project story on Medium:
 [A painstakingly crafted search for Hearthstone](https://medium.com/@Kevin_Granger/a-painstakingly-crafted-search-for-hearthstone-c21b3fa4223c)

+If you want to be involved in that project there are many ways to participate.
+You could obviously open issues or submit some PR on this github repo and we initiated the discussion on the [Show & Tell section of Algolia's community forum](https://discourse.algolia.com/t/searchstone-io-search-for-hearthstone-updated/2902/5).
+You can also find us participating to the [Hearthsim community](https://hearthsim.info/) on Discord.

 ## Features
 - Search as-you-type experience
 - Full-text search in name, description and attributes